 The Good Care Group is a regulated service, which means the quality of its care is regulated by The Care Quality Commission (CQC), something introduction home care agencies are not.
 We are completely accountable for the care we provide, which eliminates worry and provides reassurance to families that their loved one is in safe hands and receiving the best care.
 We are proud to be the only live-in care provider in the UK to have achieved an ‘Outstanding’ rating in all five areas in our last inspection.
 Read our CQC report here.

 Live-in care for couples is fast becoming the preferred choice when one or both of you require long-term care.
 Even the best care homes generally do not have double bedrooms for couples to share, living the life they always have.
 If you both have different needs, you could find yourselves being split up and cared for on different floors or units within the home.
 Many couples will find this very distressing as it results in couples not spending quality time together.

 With live-in care, there is one inclusive weekly fee for providing care at the same address, with a nominal charge to provide couples care.
 In a care home, costs can be double for two separate packages of care and accommodation, making care homes less cost-effective for couples.

 Respite live-in care costs

 Our cost of live-in care for a respite is subject to a full assessment of your loved one’s needs.
 We also offer discounts for a repeat or for a series of respite bookings.
-It is worth considering that live in respite care is comparable to the care offered in a care home, with all the compelling benefits of staying in the comfort, familiarity and safety of your own home and surroundings.
+It is worth considering that living in respite care is comparable to the care offered in a care home, with all the compelling benefits of staying in the comfort, familiarity and safety of your home and surroundings.